dingxiong/dingxiong.github.io/_posts/2023-12-10-tech-diary.md

 Some random thoughts or learnings.

+## 2024-06-10 Mon

+TIL: popcnt is a CPU instruction to count the number of 1's in a binary word.
+C++ has a function for it <https://en.cppreference.com/w/cpp/numeric/popcount>.

 ## 2024-05-31 Fri

 After upgrading MacOS, nerds fonts refused to work.
 After a quick search